What is Project Management

 f) Project Management ensures that projects align with the broader objectives of the organization, contributing to its overall success.

-Different Types of Project Management
+Types of Project Management

 Project Management isn’t a one-size-fits-all approach; it encompasses various methodologies tailored to different project needs and industries.
 Let’s explore their diverse types and how they can be applied effectively:

-1) Waterfall Project Management:
+1) Waterfall Project Management

 This is akin to traditional Project Management but with a key distinction: each task must be completed before the next one begins.
-This linear, sequential approach means that progress flows in one direction—like a waterfall.
+This linear, sequential approach means that progress flows in one direction like a waterfall.
 Consequently, meticulous attention to task sequences and timelines is crucial.

-2) Agile Project Management:
+2) Agile Project Management

-3) Lean Project Management:
+3) Lean Project Management

 Lean Project Management emphasizes minimizing the waste of both time and resources.
 The primary objective is to create more value for customers with fewer resources, mirroring the lean enterprise production principle.
 In this approach, only resources that directly contribute to the project’s successful completion are utilized.

-4) Kanban Project Management:
+4) Kanban Project Management

 Kanban can be defined as a logical method of managing projects with the focus on effective flow and increased performance.
 It is based on a Kanban board, which, in fact, represents the project’s tasks and their state at the moment.
-More specifically, the current tasks are shown as cards in the so-called pipeline where different stages are presented, such as ‘To do’, ‘In progress’, or ‘Done’.
+More specifically, the current tasks are shown as cards in the so-called pipeline, where different stages are presented, such as ‘To do’, ‘In progress’, or ‘Done’.

 By their nature, such visual elements encourage not only openness, teamwork, and organizational rhythms but also prevent the tasks from stagnation by indicating the bottlenecks and priorities for further actions.

-5) Six Sigma Project Management:
+5) Six Sigma Project Management

 Six Sigma, which is more of an improvement methodology, can be used in Project Management as well.
 This approach seeks to reduce the number of defects and variability found in organizational processes.
 Six Sigma follows the DMAIC methodology: It stands for Define, Measure, Analyze, Improve, and Control.

-6) Scrum Project Management:
+6) Scrum Project Management

 Scrum is an effective agile practice for improving team collaboration and delivering value in short cycles.
 The full project is subdivided into small and moderate portions called sprints, typically lasting one to four weeks.
-Every sprint starts with a sprint planning meeting, during which the team selects items from the product backlog.
+Every sprint begins with a sprint planning meeting, during which the team selects items from the product backlog.

 The Project Management process is a structured approach that supports a project from inception to completion.
 Let’s break down the five key steps in its process: